jeromelek/tellingstorieswithdata/FinalProjectPartII.md

 ### Identifying Interviewees
 Given the coronavirus situation, I have chosen 4 individuals that are more accessible for the purpose of gathering feedback on my story.
 They may or may not have watched The Social Dilemma and hence would provide a varied result.
 Also of interest to me is what kind of impact the show has had on their views.
 They also have varying social media usage patterns.
-- Mid 20s Working Professional who has watched The Social Dilemma.
-His Social Media usage is < 1 hour a day, primarily spent on Twitter and Reddit.
+- Mid 20s Graduate Student who has watched The Social Dilemma.
+Her Social Media usage is between 3-4 hours daily, with high usage of Facebook and Instagram.
 - Early 20s Undergraduate Student who has watchehed The Social Dilemma.
 Her Social Media usage is between 3-4 hours daily, with high usage of Instagram and Reddit.
 - Early 20s Graduate Student who has not watched The Social Dilemma.
 Her Social Media usage is approximately 2 hours daily, with high usage of Instagram and TikTok.
 - Mid 20s Graduate Student who has only heard of the show.
 His Social Media usage is between 1-2 hours daily, with usage on Instagram and Reddit.